 What did you want to get out of the program?

-Wanted to know how to do the role well.
-I did research on the role and spoke to Julie Pettett on how to do the role well.
+I wanted to know how to do the role well.
+I did research on the role and spoke to Julie Pettett [former Centre for Participation CEO] on how to do the role well.
 Always keen on evaluating myself and upskilling.

 What would have happened if you had not attended the program?